-(3) Information required in respect of the applicant's personnel and to service providers including, as appropriate -

-((a) the names and addresses of the current and proposed -

-(i) directors;
+a copy of the trust deed;

 (ii) officers;

 (iii) managers;

 (iv) general representative;

 (v) consultants;

 (vi) Money Laundering Reporting Officer; and

 (vii) compliance officer.

-(b) for all current and proposed directors and general representatives a Personal Questionnaire, in the standard format determined by the Commission, or a statement from the current or proposed director or general representative confirming that the Personal Questionnaire already held by the Commission is correct;
+(b) for all current and proposed directors, and general representatives, a Personal Questionnaire, in the standard format determined by the Commission, or a statement from the current or proposed director or general representative confirming that the Personal Questionnaire already held by the Commission is correct;

 (c) the name, address, date of birth, qualifications, and employment history of insurance representatives to be authorised by the applicant;

-((d) a copy of the auditors' acceptance to act as auditor of the applicant;
+(d) a copy of the auditors' acceptance to act as auditor of the applicant;

 (e) details of any other third party service providers.